rmf10003/simple_shell/README.md

 Create a shell similar to sh in terms of functionality and looks.
 This is a collaborative project between two students to test their knowledge, technical skill, communication skills, and resourcefulness.
 Shell Project is the final project of the first trimester at Holberton School.

 ## Motivation
 This project was have us really understand what we have used every day to complete our tasks.
 We tend to forget how important something is when we use and/or see it so often.
 Coding a shell made us really appreciate all the little things the shell does for us day in day out.
+We really appreciate this assignment.

  ## Screenshots
  ![Example](https://i.imgur.com/iCw0PMT.png)